aent0n/HosPatient-Tracker/README.md

 [Provide instructions on how to set up and run the application]

 ## License
-[Specify the license under which the project is distributed]
+This project is under a MIT license.